 The asymmetric Millenary 4101 (ref.
 15350ST.OO.D002CR.01) was officially presented at the SIHH 2011 show and immediately became Audemars Piguet’s new icon.
-Just like it was done with the recently presented Piaget Emperador Coussin Tourbillon Ultra-Thin and the gorgeous De Bethune DB28 in titanium, the new Audemars Piguet Millenary 4101 takes the idea of a skeletonized watch and, literally, turns it inside out.
+Just like it was done with the recently presented Piaget Emperador Coussin Tourbillon Ultra-Thin and the stunning De Bethune DB28 in titanium, the new Millenary 4101 takes the idea of a skeletonized watch and, literally, turns it inside out.

-Millenary’s signature off-centered main dial that takes less than half of the real estate of the huge 47 x 42 mm oval-shaped case, was the best candidate to make a skeleton watch.
+From this perspective, Millenary’s signature off-centered main dial that takes less than half of the footprint of the huge 47 x 42 mm oval-shaped case, was the best candidate to make a skeleton watch.
 Allowing a good view at the key part of the AP Caliber 4101 -the carefully finished balance bridge-, the timekeeper’s face is both mesmerizing to look at and, at the same time, quite legible if you don’t mind the size of the whole contraption.

 It is anchored to the movement with a massive-looking bridge, which (like the rest of the 12 visible bridges) is decorated with horizontal Cotes de Geneva stripes.